kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 #### Clean separation of concern

-It is the responsibility of the extension to decide if it can perform changes in-place and to perform these changes on a single machine.
+It is the responsibility of the extension to decide if it can perform changes in-place and to perform these changes on a control plane single Machine and/or to all the Machines controlled by a MachineSet.

-The responsibility to determine which machine should be updated, the responsibility to handle CAPI resources during in-place update or immutable rollouts as well as the responsibility to handle rollout options like MaxSurge/MaxUnavailable will remain on the controllers owning the machine (e.g. KCP, MD controller).
+The responsibility to determine which Machine/MachineSet should be updated, the responsibility to handle CAPI resources during in-place update or immutable rollouts as well as the responsibility to handle rollout options like MaxSurge/MaxUnavailable will remain on the controllers owning the machine (e.g. KCP, MD controller).

 ### Goals